Primary Navigation Mobile

 How is the quality and layout?

-The ID.7 is well enough trimmed to sit comfortably atop the Volkswagen range.
-It’s well-trimmed in tasteful colours and materials, and comes across as inviting in a way the ID.4 and 5 simply aren’t.
+The ID.7 is well trimmed with tasteful colours and materials to sit comfortably atop the Volkswagen range and comes across as inviting in a way the ID.4 and ID.5 simply don’t.
 Many of the touchpoints are nice, with the steering wheel and seat facings feeling suitably premium, but there are some hard plastics that jar if you go looking.

 And praise be, the infotainment’s volume controls have been improved.
 The volume bar is now backlit, and you can see where to swipe at night, while the climate controls are now permanently featured on the bright 15.0-inch infotainment screen.